 What are your competitors doing?

 How are your competitors activating their brands?
 What kind of campaigns are they running in which channels?
 What language are they using?
 What clear language are they avoiding?
 If you google your competitors, who do you find?
 Take a walk along your customers’ path to purchase.
 Who else do they come across on Truelocal or Facebook?

 How do you – or could you – do things differently?
 What are your strengths when measured against your competitors?
 What is are your mean differentiator, and is it still unique when measured against your competitors.

 Get a view of the landscape in which your brand lives.

 What else is out there?
 Who else do your customers turn to if they don’t choose you?
 This isn’t a one-and-done exercise, though.
 It would help if you kept an eye on the competitive landscape constantly.

 The marketplace and broader world are constantly changing, and competitor analysis can highlight new areas to align your product or service to your customers wants or needs.
 This search for a breakthrough opportunity – or some competitive advantage – requires understanding customers and competitors.

 Acquire new customers and keep the ones you have.

-During a competitive analysis, you get time to think about acquisition and retention.
+During a competitor analysis, you get time to think about acquisition and retention.
 For example, how are your competitors winning new customers or retaining them?
 What could you do to win customers from your competitors now you have this broad view of the competition?